foolmarks/images_to_tfrec/README.md

-# Convert images to TensorFlow TFRecords format
+# Convert JPEG images to TensorFlow TFRecords format

 One of the most common formats for use with the TensorFlow tf.data API is TFRecords.
-This repository contains a script file (images_to_tfrec.py) that converts a folder of images and a text file of ground truth labels into a number of TFRecord files.
+This repository contains a script file (images_to_tfrec.py) that converts a folder of JPEG encoded images and a text file of ground truth labels into a number of TFRecord files.

 It is specifically set up for the ImageNet2012 validation dataset but could easily be applied to any folder of images.

+The script runs faster than many other similar examples and will produce tfrecord files which occupy he same amount fo disk spce as the original images.

    + Tested with TensorFlow 2.3

 ## How to use the script